oromedialab/zf2-lazy-form/README.md

 Lazy Form for Zend Framework 2
 =============
-Developed by Ibrahim Azhar Armar
+Developed and Maintained by Ibrahim Azhar Armar

 Introduction
 ------------